Open Different Types of Investment Funds in Luxembourg

 Recently, the local authorities have approved the legislation referring to a new investment tool, designated to facilitate the access on the investment market of professional investors.
 The reserved alternative investment fund (RAIF) was first deposited at the local Parliament on 14th of December 2015, under the Alternative Fund Managers Directive (AIFMD).

 The legislation stipulates that the RAIF is an alternative investment fund which should start its activity without a prior approval from the Financial Sector Supervisory Commission.
-The fund should also have access at the marketing passport, but it is necessary to know that the RAIF can only be incorporated by professional investors.
-A RAIF can be set up as a fixed capital - SICAF or variable capital – SICAV.
+The fund should also have access to the marketing passport, but it is necessary to know that the RAIF can only be incorporated by professional investors.
+A RAIF can be set up as a fixed capital entity - SICAF or with variable capital – SICAV.

 What are the main provisions of the AIFMD law in Luxembourg?